SlavaDzhura/Testing/README.md

 ####Task #4:

-Given two Stack objects s1 and s2.
-Using them create an object Queue q1.
+Given two Stack objects s1 and s2 with methods push(), pop(), clear().
+Using them create an object Queue q1 with methods add(), pull(), clear().
+Note Stack is 'last in first out' data structure and Queque is 'first in first out' data structure.

 Here my solutions in Python.